sheegaon/wordpool/frontend/README.md

 - ✅ Responsive design with Tailwind CSS
 - ✅ Error handling and notifications
 - ✅ Automatic state polling and updates
+- ✅ Robust request cancellation (no memory leaks)

+### Recent Improvements

+See [IMPROVEMENTS.md](IMPROVEMENTS.md) for detailed documentation on:
+- **AbortController Integration:** Proper cancellation of in-flight requests on component unmount
+- **Memory Leak Prevention:** No more React warnings about setting state on unmounted components
+- **Better Performance:** Unnecessary network requests are canceled immediately

 ## Tech Stack